ellakoa/postcard-poem/content/about.md

 it was in the comfort of her own home with this book in her hands.

-Being inspired by Felix and his Ramblings I decided to use the many photographs I had taken as a prompt to create my own ‘ramblings’ and share them,
+Being inspired by Felix and his Ramblings I decided to use the many photographs I had taken as a prompt to create my own ‘ramblings’ and share them.